 Tom Butler uses a variety of materials to create his captivating collages.
 In his creative hands, sections of crossword puzzles can transform into apartment buildings, wine bottles, or church spires.
 This distinctive technique adds fascination, significance, and a hint of comedy to each scene.

-In 2004, Tom and his wife took a holiday in the South of France and visited a beautiful town called Uzès.
-He was mesmerised by the light, colour and textures – the bright awnings and parasols amongst weathered stone buildings, shuttered facades and crumbling masonry and ‘les publicités anciennes’ – huge, faded adverts from bygone days that used to be hand painted onto the sides of buildings.
-Tom says: “Maybe this is where my attraction to having text within a painting began.”
-Over the years travel has continued to be a strong influence on him, from Paris (where his wife is from) to New York, Havana and of course Venice.
-He loves to travel and discover new places and has recently been inspired on the Cornish coast.
+In 2004, Tom and his wife went on vacation to the South of France and explored a picturesque town called Uzès.
+The light, colour and textures – the bright awnings and parasols among weathered stone buildings, shuttered facades and crumbling masonry and ‘les publicités anciennes’ – huge, faded adverts from bygone days that used to be hand painted onto the sides of buildings – mesmerized him.

 Tom says that his attraction to having text within a painting may have started here.
 Travel, from Paris (his wife’s hometown) to New York, Havana, and Venice, has consistently influenced him throughout the years.
 He has recently been inspired on the Cornish coast and loves to travel and discover new places.